B2B tech marketing should help firms to get new clients. But if that’s the goal, how should it work?

 4. Build intelligent paid ad campaigns.

 Years ago, we used to focus primarily on organic lead generation campaigns.
-We’d prioritize SEO, focus on getting our clients to rank for high-volume keywords relevant to their audience (say, “IT consulting firms in DC”), and dedicate the vast majority of our efforts to making it happen.
+We’d prioritize SEO, focus on getting our clients to rank for high-volume keywords relevant to their audience (say, “IT consulting firms in DC”), generate leads, and dedicate the vast majority of our efforts to making it happen.

 The problem is that making organic results happen takes time.
 SEO is a great method for generating leads, but it’s almost always a long-term play.
 Same with organic social campaigns.
 Most companies can’t afford to wait six months for leads; they need them to start flowing quickly.